leadannenhauer/rocket_quartet/README.md

 # rocket_quartet
- a really cool website about rocket quartet cards
+This is a really cool website about rocket quartet cards